 Paid Solicitors.
 Under current law, a paid solicitor for a charitable organization must first register with the DCP and file, prior to the commencement of each solicitation campaign, a copy of the solicitor's written contract with the organization and a completed solicitation notice.
-The Act is amended to: (i) increase the paid solicitor registration fee from \$125 to \$500; (ii) require the DCP, prior to the commencement of any solicitation campaign, to publicize such solicitation through the issuance of a press release and the posting on the DCP web site of information describing the terms of the contract with the paid solicitor; and (iii) make available to the public the information contained in the financial report for a solicitation campaign filed by a paid solicitor.
+The Act is amended to: (i) increase the paid solicitor registration fee from \$125 to \$500; (ii) require the DCP, prior to the commencement of any solicitation campaign, to publicize such solicitation through the issuance of a press release and the posting on the DCP web site of information describing the terms of the contract with the paid solicitor, the dates of the campaign and the percentage of raised funds to be retained by the paid solicitor; and (iii) make available to the public the information contained in the financial report for a solicitation campaign filed by a paid solicitor.